USA

 SOUTH KOREA

-Preliminary Notice on the Re-enactment of the Medical Device Act Enforcement Regulations
+Preliminary Notice on Revisions to Medical Device Act Enforcement Regulations

 THAILAND